Tom2702/Bicycle_Manufacturer_Sales_Operations_Analysis_SQL/README.md

 - `SAFE_DIVIDE` to avoid division-by-zero errors.
 - `COALESCE` to handle missing stock or sales values.
 - `FULL OUTER JOIN` to retain unmatched stock and sales records.

-## Recommendations

-- Prioritize sales and inventory planning for high-growth subcategories such as Mountain Frames, Socks, and Road Frames.
-- Review Territory 4's sales performance and identify practices that can be applied to lower-ranking territories.
-- Evaluate Helmet seasonal discounts to confirm whether higher discount cost is generating profitable demand.
-- Improve post-purchase engagement because customer retention declines sharply after the first purchase month.
-- Monitor products with large stock fluctuations to reduce shortage and overstock risk.
-- Track pending purchase orders regularly to manage procurement delays and cash flow exposure.

 ## How to Run the Project